-Now, which of these would be easier to memorise?
+Now, which of these would be easier to memorize?
 Of course, it’s number one, if you guess correctly.

-You can make a collection of small notes through pocket notebook, or smartphone or whatever suitable for you.
-The key point is to capture the word or any small piece of knowledge as quickly and easily as possible.
-Make a list of important points by converting them to Post-it Notes, this will give you some creative freedom to stick them across your home, office or bedroom.
+You can make a collection of small notes through a pocket notebook, or smartphone or whatever suitable for you.
+The critical point is to capture the word or any small piece of knowledge as quickly and efficiently as possible.
+Make a list of vital points by converting them to Post-it Notes; this will give you some creative freedom to stick them across your home, office, or bedroom.